stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 == Description ==

-Adds a pricing discount table to WooCommerce products that are offering bulk discounts or special offer discounts via the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.
+Adds a pricing discount table to WooCommerce products that are offering bulk discounts or special offer discounts and user role discount messages to WooCommerce sections via the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin.

-Adds a pricing discount message on WooCommerce product sections for User Role discounts

 == Installation ==